 Provisions of the Finnish Consumer Protection Act concerning marketing shall also be applied when a foreign company focuses its marketing on the Finnish market.

-The Regulation of the European Parliament and of the Council (1008/2008) on common rules for the operation of air services in the Community came into force at the beginning of November 2008.
+The Regulation of the European Parliament and of the Council (1008/2008) on common rules for the operation of air services in the Community.
 Article 23 of the Regulation contains provisions on disclosing air fares as an all-inclusive price as well as indicating a breakdown of the prices.